 First, your business must be conducted for-profit within the U.S. and fall under the SBA’s size standards guidelines to qualify.
-A business qualifies if it has a tangible net worth of $15 million or less.
-Additionally, the business’s average net income couldn’t have exceeded $5 million after federal income taxes for the previous 2 years.

 As an owner, you must have shown that you require funding and have exhausted alternative financing options, including investing your own time and money into the business.
-Certain types of businesses are not able to apply for an SBA 504 loan, including companies that are engaged in lending practices or promote gambling or illegal activities.
+Certain types of businesses aren’t able to apply for an SBA 504 loan, including companies that are engaged in lending practices or promote gambling or illegal activities.

 Specific SBA 504 Loan Qualifications

 You must also meet specific SBA 504 loan qualifications.
 Start by having a sound plan in place that proves the funding is a smart investment for both you and the SBA.
 You must demonstrate that a loan will help you grow and create jobs.